BugSplat-Git/bugsplat-ng/README.md

 ## 🧑‍🏫 Sample

-This repository includes a sample my-angular-crasher application that has be pre-configured with BugSplat.
+This repository includes a sample my-angular-crasher application that has been pre-configured with BugSplat.
 Before you try the sample, you'll need to create an OAuth2 ClientId/ClientSecret pair as shown [here](https://docs.bugsplat.com/introduction/development/web-services/oauth2).

-Once you've generated OAuth2 credentials, create a file with the name `.env` at the root of the repository and populate with the correct values substituted for `{{clientId}}` and `{{clientSecret}}`:
+Once you've generated OAuth2 credentials, create a file with the name `.env` at the root of the repository and populate it with the correct values substituted for `{{clientId}}` and `{{clientSecret}}`:

 ```
 SYMBOL_UPLOAD_CLIENT_ID={{clientId}}